-

 This requires Docker (or Podman; see below) to be installed on your system.

-This script assumes you have permission to run docker
+This script assumes you have permission to run docker.
+If you don't, then

-you may need to run with sudo
+you may need to run with sudo.

 To close the documentation server, ctrl-C the script.
 Note that it does not currently auto-reload, so you'll need to stop it and re-run it for any additional documentation changes to take effect.